juan11iguel/my-thesis/README.md

 - Compile only the parts you are working on, otherwise the build time will be significant.
-- The glossary compilation is very buggy.
-So it's better to leave that part commented out in the `latexmkrc` file and include it only to produce the final document.
-Also, delete the `out_dir` folder before compiling.
+- The glossary compilation is very buggy (`You can't use a prefix with begin-group character {'.<to be read again> {`).
+So it's better to leave that part commented out in the `main.tex`: `printunsrtglossary`.
+Generate the manuscript PDF, then comment everything else and uncomment the glossary part, and compile again.
+Join both PDFs where it should be appearing and hopefully hyperlinks will still work (spoiler it does not).

 ## Cheatsheet